worthingtonjg/rubiks-cube/README.md

 # WinController

-- This script listens for *OnRotationComplete* action to fire on the CubeController
+- This script listens for *OnRotationComplete* action to fire on the CubeController.
 - If the current *gameState* is *playing* then it calls the *CheckForWin* method to see if the cube is solved.
-- It is parented to the CubeController GameObject
+- It is parented to the CubeController GameObject.

 **CheckForWin**